kj1471/CSIS/Year 12/Workshop1/slides.md

 For the `Dog` again, override the `.on_event(event)` function to make the dog move left and right when the arrow keys OR the 'A'/'D' keys are pressed.
 What is the difference between between KEYDOWN and KEYUP?

+## Multiple Objects
+Can you add two `Dog`s, one that uses arrows, the other A/D. Can you now use `.update()` OR `.draw()` to detect or avoid collisions?
+Is this something you will do in the `Dog` or to the game object?
+Why?
+Can you add more dogs that move randomly?

 # See you next session!
 ## See you in two weeks time!